Hip replacement surgery in Derby

 - Keep wearing your support stockings - you may have to do so for four to six weeks.

-Most people make a good recovery and return to normal activities following hip revision.
-As with any surgery there can be complications:
+Most people make a good recovery and return to normal activities following a hip replacement, however, as with any surgery there can be complications:

 - Infection of the surgical site (incision)